nleake/100-days-of-code/log.md

 ### Day 42: May 12, 2017

-**Today's Progress**: Cleaned up the UI some to make the landing page beautiful and have a slideshow of images that fade in and out every five seconds
+**Today's Progress**: Cleaned up the UI some to make the landing page beautiful and have a slideshow of images that fade in and out every five seconds.
+Also learned how to set up Node applications from cloud9 and use Heroku to launch an application.

 **Thoughts:** going to refactor the wedding website with some of these enhancements.
 Also learned I should use present tense in commit messages goning fowward.
 So really, learn I shoudl use present tense in commit messages.
 Who knew??!
+Heroku is not too hard to use, or so it seems...

 **Link to work:** [YelpCamp app in progress](https://nicksandboxspace-datleek.c9users.io/)